HEALING ARTs

 Applicants to this program must have a healthcare provider or community health organization provide a recommendation.
 The form must be completed by the healthcare provider or community health organization.
 ALH will follow up with recommender’s via email or phone call.

-Applications can be submitted using the online forms linked above or you may click here to download a PDF of the Healing Arts Application form, which can be submitted by mail (1953 Montrose Blvd., Houston, TX 77006) or email Rian Crane, Community Engagement Manager (rian@artleaguehouston.org).
+Applications can be submitted using the online forms linked above or you may click here to download a PDF of the Healing Arts Application form, which can be submitted by mail (1953 Montrose Blvd., Houston, TX 77006) or email mehek@artleaguehouston.org

 *Please note: Both application forms must be submitted to be considered for enrollment in the Healing Art Program.